crozenboom/RFID-Locate-main/Testing/Movement Testing/CircleTests/Readme.md

    - 2 -> tag is parallel to the vector between antennas 2 and 3 (or 1 and 4)
    - 3 -> tag is parallel to the face of antenna 3 (or 1)
    - 4 -> tag is parallel to the face of antenna 4 (or 2)
+   - 5 -> tag is always facing outward (away from the center point of the circle